codio/site/source/blog/articles/2013/04/say-it-with-a-sample.html.md

 <a href="https://codio.com/fmay/HTML-Create-and-Modify/tree/App/index.html" target="_blank"><img src="/img/blog/codio-widget.png"></a>

 ##Better - Step 2
-But there are lots of sitations where I want to make things even more seamless and avoid having to leave the tutorial page.
+But there are lots of situations where I want to make things even more seamless and avoid having to leave the tutorial page.
 You can embed the Codio IDE straight into your web page as shown below.
 It's a simple project, but have a quick explore ...

 <iframe style="width:800px; height:600px" src="https://codio.com/fmay/HTML-Create-and-Modify/tree/App/index.html"></iframe>